 We mean, we do not want to discuss who actually won the war.
 It was horrible for everybody.
 A lot, a lot, a LOT of people, children, women died.
 Another war began right after this one – even though “a lot less hot”.
 And it should not matter who take the trophy.
 Nobody does!
 The whole point of this post is: history is told according to people’s (in this case government) interests and we should always consider the other’s perspective too.

 In this case, regardless who won the war, it isn’t fair to hide what happened here in Russia for the sake of patriotic interests.
 We never heard about the 900 days siege for instance, or how was the Stalingrad battle.
-We never heard that women had to fight as the siege at St. Petersburg, which was ordered to be vaporised from the map by Hitler, did not have enough men.
+Also, we never heard that women had to fight as the siege at St. Petersburg, which was ordered to be vaporised from the map by Hitler, did not have enough men.
 We never heard about the almost 30 million Soviets killed.

 Being blind, believing in what you see in your books will not allow you to expand your knowledge and get to know different points of view.
 We should always educate ourselves enough to be able to learn from not just your circle, but many other different circles, and be open to hear other’s perspective.